Dr. Kevin W. Rockmann

 George Mason University

-• Relationships at Work
+• High Quality Relationships at Work

-• Negotiation
+• Negotiation and Conflict Resolution

 • Remote Work

-• Leadership Development
+• Manager and Leader Development

 Research